kylehh/kylehh.github.io/_posts/23-07-03-hugo-workshop-template.md

 tags:
   - frontend
 ---
 Workshop instructions by Hugo is a great tool.
 Easy to create, goodlooking template and look professional.
-I am so regret that my early workshops in AWS were not creat in this format and got lost.
+I am so regretful that my early workshops in AWS were not creat in this format and got lost.
 AWS later have an internal workshop tool called Workshop something, bascially it's a host for Hugo website.

 Here is a quick intro to how to start creating workshop instructions by Hugo.
-Part one focuses on how to create the local website, and later park two will use S3 to host the static website.
+Part one focuses on how to create the local website, and later part two will use S3 to host the static website.

 ## Step 1, Hugo installation
 This is straightforward.
 Simply run `brew install hugo` to get the job done.